salvage0707/notion-md-converter/example/core/README.md

 ```
 src/
   ├── simple-export/              # Basic example of exporting Notion content to Markdown
-  └── custom-export/      # Example of customizing the Markdown conversion process
+  ├── custom-export/             # Example of customizing the Markdown conversion process
+  └── database-page-exports/     # Example of exporting all pages from a Notion database
 ```

 ## Examples